oprecomp/kwpilot-doc/docsrc/pages/hdk.md

 1. First, start the RTL simulation with `scripts/vsim/run_pslse.sh` (or `scripts/vsim/run_pslse.tcl` if you're already in vsim), and run it (`run -all`).
 This will open a server on a local port that a pslse instance can connect to.
 Simulation time will not advance here unless started through this port.
 2. In a second terminal, launch `pslse` which will connect to the simulator and in turn offer the pslse server on another port.
 See instructions on building pslse in the `capi` repository.
 3. Lastly, run your host application in a third

+## Bitstreams

+- Enable divsqrt, add 1cluster mapping: https://iis-git.ee.ethz.ch/oprecomp/powerpulp/tree/master/mappings/1clu_8core